Palette-Labs-Inc/palette-labs-inc.github.io/README.md

 **What we’re working on**

-We are designing internet primitives for open commerce.
-We believe in an internet where buyers and providers across any industry are free to engage in a wide range of commercial transactions without the need to engage an intermediary.
+We are designing a new communication standard; a set of rules and technical specifications for building open e-commerce networks across which providers and their services are universally discoverable from any protocol-enabled application.

 We’re currently hiring engineers and researchers.